Q. What’s the benefit of participating in Pathways?

-After high school, during post-secondary education and through early career, Network members are encouraged to interact regularly with their assigned Pathways Coach, to participate in Pathways Events, and to take advantage of networking and professional development opportunities offered by the Pathways Team.
+After high school, during post-secondary education and through early career, Pathways Network members are encouraged to interact regularly with their assigned Pathways Coach, to participate in Pathways events, and to take advantage of networking and professional development opportunities offered by the Pathways Team.

 Q. Do college students participating in Pathways receive additional scholarships or support?